No items found.

 The effectiveness of techniques depends on each family's unique dynamics and needs.
 However, techniques like genograms, reframing, and boundary-making are commonly used and effective.

-Yes, Family Systems Therapy can be combined with other types of therapy like Cognitive Behavioral Therapy or individual psychotherapy.
+Yes, family systems therapy can be combined with other types of therapy, such as cognitive behavioral therapy or individual psychotherapy.

 Some risks may include discomfort or conflict during the therapy process.
-The limitations could include resistance from family members or an inability to change some entrenched family patterns.
+Limitations could include resistance from family members or an inability to change entrenched family patterns.